VerifiedPress/press-id-badge/README.md

 ## Overview
 ![overview](./blockdiagram.png)

-Absolutely!
 Messaging between `background.js` and `content.js` is essential in Chrome extensions to enable coordinated behavior across components.
 Here's a breakdown of how they communicate 👇

 ---